 - I would like to express my sincere gratitude to XXX…

 - I would like to offer my special thanks to XXX…

 - I would like to extend my sincere thanks to XXX…

 - …for their assistance at every stage of the research project.

 - …for their insightful comments and suggestions.

 - …for their unwavering support and belief in me.

 Thesis Acknowledgement Examples

-Below are three examples of PhD thesis acknowledgements from which you can draw inspiration.
+Below are three PhD thesis acknowledgment samples from which you can draw inspiration.
 It should be noted that the following have been extracted from theses which are freely available in the public domain.
 Irrespective of this, references to any individual, department or university have been removed for the sake of privacy.